godaddy/node-cluster-service/README.md

 ## Access Control

 Commands may be granted "inproc" (high risk), "local" (low risk), or "remote" (no risk).
-Setting access control at compile time can be done within the command, like so:
+Setting access control can be done within the command, like so:

 ```javascript
 // exit.js